Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 We might love our cats, but every now and again, they do something that makes us shake our heads.
 One of those things is eating cat litter.
-It seems like a gross habit, but it can be a sign of a behavioral or health problem that needs to be solved.
+It may seem just a gross habit, but actually, it can be a sign of a behavioral or health problem that needs to be solved.

 We rounded up a few top tips for getting your cat to stop eating litter, as well as advice on how to get to the root of the problem.
-The technical term for litter-eating behavior is pica.
+The technical term for eating non-edible materials is pica.
 So, before we look at solutions, let’s take a quick look at what pica is in more detail and what causes it.

 What Is Pica?